cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 Validators can have one of three statuses

 - `Unbonded`: The validator is not in the active set.
 They cannot sign blocks and do not earn rewards.
 They can receive delegations.
-Unbonding from an `Unbonded` validator is immediate.
-- `Bonded`": Once the validator receives sufficient bonded tokens they join the active set and their status is updated to `Bonded`.
+- `Bonded`": Once the validator receives sufficient bonded tokens they automtically join the active set during [`EndBlock`](./04_end_block.md#validator-set-changes) and their status is updated to `Bonded`.
   They are signing blocks and receiving rewards.
 They can receive further delegations.
   They can be slashed for misbehavior.
-Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param.
+Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param. during which time they are still slashable for offences of the source validator if those offences were committed during the period of time that the tokens were bonded.
-- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing or tombstoning, an unbonding of their delegations begins.
-They and their must wait the UnbondingTime before moving receiving their tokens to their accounts from the `BondedPool`.
+- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing or tombstoning, an unbonding of all their delegations begins.
+All delegations must then wait the UnbondingTime before moving receiving their tokens to their accounts from the `BondedPool`.

 Validators objects should be primarily stored and accessed by the